 By taking basic safety precautions for carnivores such as wolves, cougars, and coyotes, we can minimize the risks to human safety and ensure the carnivores in Banff National Park remain wild.
 Wildness in this case means that these animals retain their natural fear of people.

 - You can prevent carnivores from becoming conditioned to human food.
 Store your food, garbage, and dog food securely so that carnivores such as wolves, cougars, or coyotes cannot gain access to it.

 - Never approach, entice, or feed wildlife.

-- Keep your dog on a leash.
+- Keep your dog on a leash and under physical control at all times.
 Don't leave dogs unattended outside.
 Dogs can attract carnivores and may be attacked.

 - Carefully supervise small children when they are playing outdoors.

 - Watching a wolf or cougar can be a once-in-a lifetime experience.
 But it needs to be done from a safe distance - stay at least 100 metres (or 10 bus lengths) away.

 - If driving, pull safely onto the shoulder of the road, and stay in your vehicle.